Frequently Asked Questions.

 To clean your ceramic "bud vase": Submerge the piece in isopropyl alcohol (75%+) in a plastic resealable bag.
 Add a few tablespoons of coarse salt such as flaky sea salt.
 Shake the bag and make sure the mixture gets into the piece.
 Let it sit for five or so minutes.
 Shake the bag vigorously.
 The solution should turn brown as it cleans out the gunk.
 Take the piece out of the bag and rinse thoroughly with warm water.
 Let it dry.

 Create a customer account and make sure to fill out your billing and shipping info ahead of time.
 It’s important to make sure your info is correct!
-We will ship your purchase to the address you give us, so if you give us the wrong address, there’s not much we can do to fix the situation after the fact.
+I will ship your purchase to the address you give me, so if you give me the wrong address, there’s not much I can do to fix the situation after the fact.
+A few minutes before the drop, sign in to your account so you’re ready - this will save you time while checking out.
+Make sure your internet connection is reliable.
+I appreciate your interest in my work.
+If you miss out, please know there will be more sales in the future!